 You’ve been running Nonplace for fifteen years now, primarily as an outlet for your own work.
 Does the label mainly exist as means of retaining control over your own work?

 Retaining control is now important but the main reason for starting the label was to guarantee an unhindered release.
-I have had encountered a series of misfortunes on failed labels, plus [I had the] feeling that a recognizable repertoire scattered amongst arbitrary back catalogues [was not to be desired].
+I have had encountered a series of misfortunes on failed labels, plus [I had the] feeling that a recognisable repertoire scattered amongst arbitrary back catalogues [was not to be desired].
 Starting the venture in 2000 seemed the logical way to continue.

 I’m interested in the name ‘nonplace’ because it strikes me that much of your music does not bear the trace of a single cultural heritage.
 Instead it draws from a multitude of traditions from African polyrhythms to European electronica and dub.
 As such it is quite literally music that cannot be placed.
 Do you agree with this assessment and were these ideas informing the name?